 Pro Tip: Take a quick picture of the yellow triangle and license plate before getting in the car.
 If you are riding alone send it to a friend.
 It is good for someone to have the info just in case something happens.
 Also, it come in handy on the off chance that you leave something in the taxi or you need to report a problem with the driver.

 The official red taxis charge based on your time in the vehicle.
 They all have a meter which the taxi driver (should) start as you enter the car.

 The meter fare for official taxis is regulated by the Public Services Regulatory Authority (ARESEP).
 In other words, every official red taxi should be charging the same exact rate per time.
 You also can not negotiate a rate with a taxi driver.

 Pro Tip: Make sure that the meter is set to zero before you begin your ride.
 We have heard of people being overcharged due to meters not being reset.
 Just don’t forget that there is a charge for hailing a taxi (about 600 colones) so this will be added to the meter at the beginning of your trip.

 If you are in downtown San Jose, the easiest way to get a taxi is by just walking outside.
 They are everywhere!

-One thing you need to be very careful of is pirate taxis in Costa Rica.
-These are the guys who are not regulated by the government, do not drive official cars, and are not from Uber.
+One thing you need to be very careful of is pirate taxi drivers, known as “taxis piratas” in Costa Rica.
+These are the drivers who are not regulated by the government and do not drive official cars.

 Uber in Costa Rica

 The taxi drivers here hate Uber!
-Last year they went on strike multiple times protesting Uber.
 I have even heard of fights breaking out between Uber and taxi drivers.
-It is definitely an issue that needs to be resolved, but as of now, Uber is still going strong.

 You won’t find Uber drivers too much throughout the country, but around the San Jose area, they are everywhere.